oqolarte/oblong/content/support.md

 - LCD or LED computer monitor, used and in good working condition
 - Corded hammer drill, used and in good working condition
 - e-ink reader, used and in good working condition
-- Road bike, or fixed-gear bike, preferably with [unstealable components](https://youtu.be/VPmcge4yKxU) but in good working condition
 - Mechanical keyboard, 75% or 80% (tenkeyless, TKL)
 - Crowbar or wrecking bar
 - Chain mail[^chain]
 - Casio F-91W, preferably black

 [^1]: Not really, but you get the point.
 [^used]: I prefer pre-loved, secondhand, or used stuff,